Code of Practice for Handling Patient Complaints

 We acknowledge all complaints in writing and enclose a copy of this code of practice as soon as possible, normally within 3 working days.

 Investigating a complaint

-We will offer to discuss the complaint with you and will ask how you would like to be kept informed of developments – by telephone, letters or e-mail or by face-to-face meetings.
+We will offer to discuss the complaint with you and will ask how you would like to be kept informed of developments – by telephone, letters or e-mail.
 We will let you know how we will deal with your complaint and the likely time that the investigation will take to complete.
 If you do not wish to discuss the complaint further, we will still let you know the expected timescale for completing the investigation.

 We will investigate your complaint within 10 working days and, as far as reasonably practicable, will let you know how our investigation is progressing.